Transformed Linear Prediction for Extremes: Summary and discussion

-We restrict to nonnegative regularly varying random variables to focus attention on the upper tail.
+We have restricted our attention to nonnegative regularly varying random variables to focus on the upper tail, which is particularly relevant for environmental data.
 Relaxing this restriction could allow one to use standard linear operations.
-Even when the data can be negative, we believe there is value in focusing in one direction.
-In the financial application, tail dependence for extreme losses can be different than for gains, and this information is lost when dependence is summarized with a single number as in the TPDM.
+However, even for data with negative values, there is value in focusing in one direction.

-The random vectors $\bm X = A \circ \bm Z$ comprised of elements of our vector space have a simple angular measure consisting of $q$ point masses where $q$ is the number of columns of $A$.
-Previous models with angular measures consisting of discrete point masses have been criticized as being overly simple.
-A difference here is that we do not have to specify $q$ to use this framework to perform prediction, or more generally, we do not have to really believe that our data arise from such a simple model.
-Rather, if we are comfortable with the information contained in the TPDM, then we can use its information to easily obtain a point prediction and sensible prediction intervals that reflect the information contained.
+The random vectors $\bm X = A \circ \bm Z$, constructed from our vector space, yields a straightforward angular measure form consisting of $q$ point masses, where $q$ is the number of columns of $A$.
+While models with angular measures consisting of discrete point masses can be restrictive, our approach differs in that we do not need to specify $q$ to perform predictions.
+Instead, by employing the information in the TPDM, we can easily obtain point predictions and construct prediction intervals that reflect the available information.

-In many applications, dependence cannot be measured between the observed values and the value to be predicted.
-In kriging for example, a spatial process model is first fit so that covariance between any two locations is quantified.
-One can imagine modeling the extremal pairwise dependence as a function of distance before applying the methods here to perform prediction for extreme levels.
+In many applications, direct dependence cannot be measured between the observed values and the value to be predicted.
+In kriging, for example, a spatial process model is first fit so that covariance between any two locations is quantified.
+Similarly, one could model extremal pairwise dependence as a function of distance before applying the methods here to perform prediction at extreme levels.